ekt24/MICB475_25W1_Team_5/Meeting Minutes/Oct_2.md

 * Existing ones we are interested in: Parkinson's, gastric cancer, alcoholism, depression (has many datasets) COVID (can find new COVID datasets too)
    * If we want to do these, it will be harder to find a novel question especially since a few (like Parkinson’s) have been here for long and used for many projects
 ## TO DO Before next meeting:
-* Compile list of articles with potential new data sets 475 new datasets
+* Compile list of articles with potential new data sets
 * Fill out when2meet for a quick 30 min meeting on Tuesday or Wednesday to finalize topic
 * Brainstorm research questions
 * Set up Git repo and create next meeting agenda